bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 The additional information management and implementation complexity of higher FALs cannot be ignored, and the costs to all involved must be weighed against perceived benefits.
 Unless there is a compelling reason to use the features of higher FALs, FAL1 should be the default for most use cases.
 FAL1 is the industry standard for authentication at this point in time.
 The risks of implementing a system at FAL1, when compared to higher FALs, may be negligible depending on relevant use cases and attack vectors.
 When PII needs to be passed, it should be passed in a secondary channel where possible instead of in the assertion itself, regardless of the FAL.

 Because it is the front door to many critical systems, authentication is a key piece of risk management strategy.
 Strong federation can protect against many potential user impersonation and man-in-the-middle attacks.
-Instead of each RP needing to manage user accounts and credentials separately, creating many vulnerable surfaces, federation concentrates the key security practices in a dedicated component, the IdP.
-Upgrades to credentials, software, and practices at the IdP automatically benefit the downstream RPs and the overall network.
+Instead of each RP needing to manage user accounts and authenticators separately, creating many vulnerable surfaces, federation concentrates the key security practices in a dedicated component, the IdP.
+Upgrades to authenticators, software, and practices at the IdP automatically benefit the downstream RPs and the overall network.

 ### 3. Guidance for Relying Parties